ultralytics/ultralytics/docs/en/datasets/detect/medicinal-pill.md

 Using computer vision for medicinal pill detection enables automation in the pharmaceutical industry, supporting tasks like:

-- **Pharmaceutical Sorting**: Automating the sorting of pills into specific categories based on physical characteristics like size, shape, or color.
+- **Pharmaceutical Sorting**: Automating the sorting of pills based on size, shape, or color to enhance production efficiency.
-- **Pill Counting**: Accurately counting pills for packaging and dispensing in pharmacies.
+- **AI Research and Development**: Serving as a benchmark for developing and testing computer vision algorithms in pharmaceutical use cases.
-- **Regulatory Compliance**: Ensuring pills are properly labeled and packaged to meet pharmaceutical industry standards.
+- **Digital Inventory Systems**: Powering smart inventory solutions by integrating automated pill recognition for real-time stock monitoring and replenishment planning.

 ## Dataset YAML